Zelex/jo_clojure/README.md

 Author Jon Olick. @JonOlick on twitter.

-A Fast, Embeddable Clojure-like language implementation in C/C++.
+A Fast, (soon to be) Embeddable Clojure-like language implementation in C/C++.

 The near-term goal is to re-make clojure in an embedable form.